Instant Pot Minestrone Soup is fresh, healthy, and packed with beans, pasta, and garden produce like tomatoes, zucchini, and corn.

 - 1 small zucchini, chopped

-- 3 lbs. tomatoes, peeled, seeded and chopped
+- 3 pounds of tomatoes, peeled, seeded and chopped*

 - 1 cup uncooked ditalini pasta